NginxProxyManager/nginx-proxy-manager/README.md

 - See the composefile for all available options
 - If you want to redirect all HTTP traffic to HTTPS, you can use the `compose.override.yaml` file.

-## Soon
-- maybe redis and/or sql databases built in
-- more

 ## migration
 - **NOTE: migrating back to the original is not possible**, so make first a **backup** before migration, so you can use the backup to switch back
 - if you use custom certificates, you need to upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder